The National Leadership Program: Fellowship in Communications and Stigma

 Voters with disabilities are systematically ignored and only 27 percent of polling locations are fully accessible.
 Our blog, TheRespectAbilityReport.org, covers candidates’ and politicians’ progress in addressing disability employment issues.
 Fellows create news stories and are a part of the team for nonpartisan and educational candidate and grassroots outreach.
 Fellows interested in political outreach should have good writing and editing skills and an interest in politics.
 This fellowship is available leading up to the elections in 2018.
 Applicants for Spring and Summer 2018 fellowships interested in political outreach also will be assigned to Employer / Hollywood outreach.
+They will:

 Who We Want

 The National Leadership Program is ideal for people who want to gain media and communications skills and contacts while making a positive difference for people with disabilities.
 We are looking for creative, results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.

 Our current Fellows spend a great deal of time working on these issues through social media outreach and analytics, materials development, media pitching, database development and maintenance and event planning.
 As a result, fellows gain direct experience of working with the media, political campaigns, Hollywood and PR companies, including leaders in these fields.